 Structure of the EU:CD Fellowship Programme

-The EU:CD Fellowship Programme will be comprised of four main pillars:
+The EU:CD Fellowship Programme is comprised of four main pillars:

-- Representation broadening: Selected Fellows will obtain support to prepare and participate in a session of the OEWG (New York), a session of the AHC on cybercrime (Vienna) as well as another major international cyber-related event in Europe.
-Please note that in the case of government officials, participation in some of these meetings might be subject to accreditation from a respective national government and require approval from the employer.
+- Representation broadening: selected fellows will obtain support to prepare and participate in a session of the OEWG (New York), a session of the AHC on cybercrime (Vienna) as well as another major international cyber-related event in Europe.
+Please note that in case of government officials, participation in some of these meetings might be subject to accreditation from a respective national government.